Epcot’s 2008 International Food & Wine Festival General Overview

 = = = = = = = = = = = =

-Epcot's 12th Annual International Food and Wine Festival runs daily through November 11, 2007.
-Admission to the Festival is included with your park admission, but there are several special events that are an additional (and often hefty) charge.
+Cities in Wonderland, Epcot's 13th Annual International Food and Wine Festival, runs daily through November 9, 2008.
+Entrance to the Festival is included with your park admission, but there are several special events that are an additional (and often hefty) charge.
 Many events are sold out, but some openings remain, particularly for the Party for the Senses.
 To make reservations, contact 407-WDW-FEST.
-And if you're thinking ahead to next year, the dates have already been announced: September 26-November 9, 2008.
-Remember that reservations for many of the ticketed events go fast — be sure to watch AllEars.net and the ALL EARS® newsletter for an announcement, probably sometime in July, concerning reservations for the 2008 Festival.
+And if you're thinking ahead to next year, the dates have already been announced: September 25 – November 8, 2009.
+Remember that reservations for many of the ticketed events go fast — be sure to watch AllEars.net and the AllEars® newsletter for an announcement, probably sometime in July, concerning reservations for the 2009 Festival.

 = = = = = = = = = = = =